Dpdl-io/DpdlEngine/Install_requirements.md

-'DpdlEngine lite' V1.0 is available as Free Trial Shareware, with some limitations/restrictions (see section below), under the license agreement included (see LICENSE.txt).
+'DpdlEngine lite' V1.0 is available as Free Trial Shareware, with some limitations/restrictions (see section below), under the license agreement included in this distribution (see LICENSE.txt).

 The full registered version of DpdlEngine can be requested via the order request form:
 [Order Full Version](https://www.dpdl.io/index_order.html)